 Here are a few highlights from the study:

 - In all areas surveyed, teens are sharing more about themselves via social networks.
-For instance, 91% (compared with 79% in 2006) post photos of themselves online, and 71% post their school names, up from 49%.
+For instance, 91 percent (compared with 79 percent in 2006) post photos of themselves online, and 71 percent post their school names, up from 49 percent.

-- 60% of teen Facebook users take precautions to secure the privacy of their profiles, and are largely confident using these settings.
+- 60 percent of teen Facebook users take precautions to secure the privacy of their profiles, and are largely confident using these settings.

-- In terms of managing their reputation and networks, 74% of teens surveyed admitted to deleting people from their network or friends list.
+- In terms of managing their reputation and networks, 74 percent of teens surveyed admitted to deleting people from their network or friends list.

-- However, teens are less concerned with their data’s accessibility to third-party advertisers, with just 9% saying they are “very” concerned.
+- However, teens are less concerned with their data’s accessibility to third-party advertisers, with just 9 percent saying they are “very” concerned.

 - While teens continue to use social networks, the study revealed a dislike of the excessive sharing and “drama” that plays on sites like Facebook.
 They also registered disdain for the fact that more adults are now using these networks.

 Interested in learning more?
 Check out the full study here.